EnidFerns/BasicDecisionTree/README.md

 # Code-With-Enid-Data-Science
-beginner-friendly machine learning demo using real-world data
+basic machine learning demo using some data

 ## Online Music Store
 Take the users age and gender